amosdudley/weblog/_posts/2021-7-12-Experiments with Desktop ECM.md

 I'm not going to go too deep into how to plate stuff here.
 The short version is, print, spray coat, test conductivity, electroplate using copper sulfate.

 Depending on the plate thickness, plating can have a relatively minimal impact on the dimensions of the part.
+When you're dealing with a resin print that starts smooth, electroplating can actually make the surface even smoother.
 I found I needed between 25-50 microns of copper to survive  occasionally crashing into the workpiece.
 With DIY plastic electroplating like this, adhesion is typically quite poor - it didn't seem to matter here though, because there really isn't much force on the part.

 <a href="https://caswellplating.com/">Caswell</a> sells a guide that's detailed and helpful, if a little dated.
 I used a Caswell copper plating kit, but I've found that a quality silver conductive spray is the key to electroplating plastic parts with any success.